Passeriformes / Muscicapidae / Calliope

 Distribution & Habitat

-Breeds throughout Siberia in mixed coniferous forests with dense undergrowth.
-Migrates south to winter in Thailand, India, Indonesia, and Bangladesh.
-An extremely rare vagrant to Western Europe, with only a few records in Britain.
-Also occurs very rarely in the Aleutian Islands, particularly Attu Island.
+Breeds in mixed coniferous forests with undergrowth in Siberia.
+Winters in Thailand, India, Indonesia, and Bangladesh.
+It is an extremely rare vagrant to Western Europe, including Britain, and to the Aleutian Islands, notably Attu Island.

 Behavior & Ecology